oggewallgren/MATMOD-Modules/Problem Modules/module4/module4.md

 With the points $0.0, 0.1, 0.5, 0.9, 1.0$.
 As we can see the avarage information acquired by the function streches from zero to the maximum value $0.693147$ when $p1=0.5$.

 ## 5. RESTAURANT PROBLEM

+Let's define what we have first:

+- Person $A$: wants to avoid $B$
+- Person $B$: wants to maximize time spent with $A$
+- Restaurant $X$: fancy restaurant, 50 minutes dining time
+- Restaurant $Y$: regular restaurant, 20 minutes dining time

+The ideal situation for person $B$ is to meet $A$ at restaurant $X$ every day, as that means 50 minutes spent together every day.
+For A, it's about minimizing time spent with B. Reasonably that would make A start with Restaurant $Y$ as worst case there would be 20 minutes time spent with $B$.

+Let's then think about it one day at a time.
+$A$ goes to $Y$, $B$ goes to $X$.
+For the second day, reasonably $B$ will change its choice but not $A$, as $B$ is unsatisfied and $A$ is satisfied.
+This results in a meet at $Y$.
+The next day it's the other way around. $A$ is unsatisfied but $B$ is not.
+This will make $A$ change its choice and eat at $X$.
+The day after $B$ is unsatisfied while $A$ is satisfied. $A$ stays at $X$ and $B$ changes to $X$.
+After four days $A$ and $B$ will have met twice, once at $X$ and another at $Y$.
+After four days we they have spent 70 minutes together over the course of four days.
+Following, they will try different patterns to maximize/minimized time spent together but reasonably an equilibrium will occur where they meet every other day, switching between restaurant $X$ and $Y$.
+This results in an avarage $\frac{70}{4}=17.5$ minutes spent on avarage every day.